graphshade/graphshade/README.md

 <h1>Hi, I'm Elvis, an end-to-end data analytics professional! </h1>
 <br/>
- <p> I have over four years of experience using data analytics to drive business decision-making in various capacities.
-I am pursuing a master's degree in Business Analytics at Wake Forest University and hoping to work in the Financial or retail sector as a data scientist or in other analytics-related roles </p>
+ <p> Business-oriented analytics professional with over 4 years of experience using data analytics to drive business decisions.
+Currently pursuing a master's degree in Business Analytics at Wake Forest University and hoping to work in the Financial or retail sector as a data scientist or in other analytics-related roles </p>
  <br/>

 <h2>👨‍💻 Data Science Projects:</h2>